 - Hit-and-run accidents.
 Fleeing the scene of an accident is a serious criminal offense, which can result in substantial penalties.
 But a hit-and-run accident compounds problems for the innocently injured motorist if the at-fault driver does not own up to his or her mistake.
 If the driver is not found, the injured hit-and-run victim may need to seek compensation for damages through their own uninsured motorist policy, if they have one.

 - Faulty road design or maintenance.
 Some motor vehicle accidents are caused by bad road design, which may include overly narrow bridges and shoulders, or insufficient signage and/or road markings.
 Lack of maintenance or resurfacing may lead to asphalt becoming worn out and dangerous.
-In addition to the government agency ultimately responsible for the road, there may be design and engineering firms, contractors and subcontractors who can be held accountable.
+In addition to the government agency ultimately responsible for the road, there may be design and engineering firms, contractors, and subcontractors who can be held accountable.

 - Faulty cars or car parts.
 If a vehicle’s failure or the failure of a component part or system causes a car accident, a manufacturer or distributor may be held accountable in a product liability claim.
-Faulty design and manufacturing is all too common in the automotive industry and is recognized in recalls of vehicles and such components as brakes, airbags, ignition systems, tires, etc. In some cases, a mechanic or garage has failed to make proper repairs and should compensate an accident victim.
+Faulty design and manufacturing are all too common in the automotive industry and is recognized in recalls of vehicles and such components as brakes, airbags, ignition systems, tires, etc. In some cases, a mechanic or garage has failed to make proper repairs and should compensate an accident victim.